 Decision rules for investment (REDS)

 The Queensland Government invests in research and development (R&D) and partners with Queensland’s universities and research institutions to deliver practical research that benefits Queenslanders.
-While we can use much of the knowledge and tools developed nationally and internationally, Queensland is impacted by specific issues and opportunities which require focused R&D efforts.
+Although we can use much of the knowledge and tools developed nationally and internationally, Queensland is impacted by specific issues and opportunities which require focused R&D efforts.

 Real future impact